-I don't have time to read Silver Sparrow.
-May I still attend a Pioneer Book Month event?
+I don't have time to read The Butterfly’s Daughter.
+May I still attend a Pioneer Book Club event?
 Yes, we encourage you to call your area hostess and reserve a space to enjoy spending time with other Wesleyan women in your city.

 I live in a big city and have limited space in my home.
 How large a group would I be hosting?
 We suggest that attendees to book club events be limited to no more than 20 alumnae at each event.
-We anticipate having multiple Pioneer Book Month events in larger cities to accommodate all alumnae who are interested in participating.
+We anticipate having multiple Pioneer Book Club events in larger cities to accommodate all alumnae who are interested in participating.
 Each event will have its own R.S.V.
 P. date.

 What kind of refreshments should I serve?
 Light refreshments are the best, but selections are up to each individual hostess and her friends.
 Coffee and dessert is always a good choice.

 What kind of resources will Wesleyan provide?
-Each hostess will receive a Pioneer Book Month Package that will include: name tags, sign-in sheets, discussion questions prepared by Wesleyan professors, contact information forms, a door prize, book marks, and event evaluation forms.
+Each hostess will receive a Pioneer Book Club Package that will include: name tags, sign-in sheets, discussion questions prepared by Wesleyan professors, contact information forms, a door prize, book marks, and event evaluation forms.